jimcadden/jmcadden.github.io/cs451/readings.md

 #### Instructions:
-1. Responses should be brief, roughly a paragraph in length for each of four sections detailed below.
+1. Responses should be brief, roughly a paragraph in length for each of sections detailed below.
 1. Responses should be entirely in your own words, based on your own impressions.
 While it is OK to agree with the authors, you should not copy their language directly.

 #### Submitting
 + Submit your assessment in `.txt` format using [gsubmit](https://www.cs.bu.edu/teaching/hw/gsubmit/) on one of the csa* machines.
 + Filenames should be in the format `lec[N].txt`, where `N` is the corresponding lecture number.
-+ **Assessnent must submitted by 10:00pm**, the evening _before_ the corresponding lecture.
++ Assessments must **submitted by 10:00pm**, the evening _before_ the corresponding lecture.

 > ```
 > // Example upload